-To commemorate his discovery, here are 7 facts about the man who changed our universe forever.
+Here are 7 facts about the man who changed our universe forever:

 Discovering that our galaxy wasn’t alone was just the beginning for Hubble.
 He continued measuring distances and velocities in deep space, finding that the further apart galaxies are from each other, the faster they move away from one another.
 His findings, published in 1929, led to the widely accepted notion that the universe is expanding.
 Albert Einstein personally thanked Hubble for the support his findings gave to his theory of relativity.

 Growing up in Missouri, Hubble’s focus wasn’t on space, but on the sports field.
 A gifted athlete, he stood out in basketball, football and baseball.
 He broke the state record in the high jump and ran track at the University of Chicago.
 An accomplished boxer, he once knocked out the German heavyweight champion.